SparkScratch-P/sparkscratch-p.github.io/index.md

 ### [Circuit Designs](https://sparkscratch-p.github.io/circuit-designs/)

-Follow me on Tinkercad & Check out All the Circuits, Projects, 3D Drawings an more…. !!!
+Follow me on Tinkercad & Check out All the Circuits, Projects, 3D Drawings and more…. !!!
 Check Out the Two Categories of This Circuit Collection :
 **Arduino Circuits** & **Simple Circuits**

 *The Directories under this Repository may load slowly and requires adequate time and bandwidth.*